exceeddata/sdk-vdata-javascript/README.md

 ### PureJS Example
+- [vswdecode.html](src/purejs/vswdecode.html): a demo page to demonstrate how to decode vsw from an uploaded file

 ## Getting Help
 For usage questions, the best place to go to is [Github issues](https://github.com/exceeddata/sdk-vdata-javascript/issues).
 For customers of EXCEEDDATA commercial solutions, you can contact [support](mailto:support@smartsct.com) for questions or support.